A more detailed reflection on the build, my team, and the New Orleans heat is coming. Check out the images of the house below!

 My part of this project

-I will be building a tiny house or houses (depending on time) as shelter for some of the black women in New Orleans who have been displaced.
+I will be building a tiny house with a team of volunteers to be pulled through the Second Line Festival.
 I will be using repurposed pallet wood in addition to other found items.
 The point of this home is to be easily replicable.
 It’s imperative that the women whom these homes serve as well as the beautiful, genius minds behind the Gallery of the Streets could build more houses as the project grows.

 This is what I’m living for!
 I have this amazing opportunity to travel, help women who have been displaced recreate home.
 I get to empower and collaborate with black feminists to use our hands, minds, and bodies to provide space & place as we continue the movement and discussion around anti-Black violence.